 From a historical perspective, there’s no doubt that “different to” has a respectable pedigree.
-Evidence in the OED shows that it was the first one on the scene, in 1526.
-“Different from” followed in 1593 and “different than” in 1644.
+Evidence in the OED shows that “different from” was first on the scene in the 15th century, followed by “different to” and “different unto” in the 16th century, and “different than” in the 17th century.

 For many years, all three forms lived peacefully together.
 It wasn’t until the latter half of the 18th century that objections began cropping up.
 Some grammarians of the day found reasons to quarrel with both “different than” and “different to.”